-“Good news, everyone!” is a collection of articles about solving problems that a data scientist might encounter in practice.
-At least, this is the intent; we will see how it goes.
+“Good news, everyone!” is a collection of articles about solving problems that a software engineer might encounter in practice—or invent to sharpen their skills in leisure time.

 It can be not only extremely useful but also deeply satisfying to occasionally dust off one’s math skills.
 In this article, we approach the classical problem of conversion rate optimization—which is frequently faced by companies operating online—and derive the expected utility of switching from variant A to variant B under some modeling assumptions.
 This information can subsequently be utilized in order to support the corresponding decision-making process.